 The construction does not provide closed formulas for the final curves equations and morphisms.
 However, an alternative algorithm based on the geometric construction is proposed for computation on finite fields.
-It relies only on elementary operations and a limited number of square roots and computes the equation of the genus 2 curves and morphisms in all cases.
+It relies only on elementary operations without requiring polynomial roots and computes the equation of the genus 2 curves and morphisms in all cases.

-1. INTRODUCTION
+1. Introduction